KamasamaK/vscode-cflint/README.md

 **CFLint** is a linter for CFML and you can find more information at its [GitHub repository](https://github.com/cflint/CFLint).
 This extension integrates **CFLint** into the editor and Problems view.

 The extension uses the **CFLint** tool to scan CFML files and provide feedback on potential issues.
 The ways in which this is triggered are configurable in the [Settings](#settings).
-It optionally takes rule configuration via a `.cflintrc` file, for which details can be found at **CFLint**'s repo.
+The defaults are only to run when CFML files are opened or saved.
+The linter optionally takes rule configuration via a `.cflintrc` file, for which details can be found at [**CFLint**'s repo](https://github.com/cflint/CFLint#folder-based-configuration).
 This extension facilitates the creation and viewing of this file via [Commands](#commands).
 It also facilitates editing the file by contributing the schema.

 Here is an example from the [CFDocs](https://github.com/foundeo/cfdocs) project using **CFLint** v1.1.0 with no rule configuration.